What is a Competitive Matrix?

 3. Win/Loss Matrix

 A win/loss matrix helps in identifying where your competitors stand as compared to your organization, in addition to their significance as a competitor.
 It can help you group your competitors as rivals, contenders, ankle-biters, and emergents, depending on the threat they pose to you.
 As its name suggests, this graph uses the win/loss rate of players in the competitive landscape to classify them.
-This will help you seek out ways to increase your overall competitive success.
+This competition matrix provides valuable insights, helping you seek out ways to increase your overall competitive market analysis success.

 4. Competitive Landscape Overview Matrix